jkempf42/kube-volttron/cluster-config/README.md

 I've summarized the instructions for installing and configurating Wireguard specifically for the kube-volttron use case using IPv4.

-Note that these instructions work best if you have a VM or bare metal device running Ubuntu 20.4 from which you can work back into the cloud using `ssh`.
+Note that these instructions work best if you have a VM or bare metal device running Ubuntu 20.4 as your gateway node from which you can work back into the cloud using `ssh`.
 You can open one window and `ssh` into your cloud VM and have the other on the gateway machine.
 Both sides need to have Wireguard installed and configured.